Uncle Sam and His Battering Ram

 Uncle Sam and His Battering Ram is a World War I song written by Robert P. Hall and composed by Ida K. Mervine.
 The song was first published in 1918 by Mervine & Hall Music in Phoenix, AZ.
-The sheet music cover features Uncle Sam pointing to the Kaiser as a ram butts him in the stomach.
+The sheet music cover features Uncle Sam pointing to Wilhelm II as a ram butts him in the stomach.

 The sheet music can be found at the Pritzker Military Museum & Library.